Sukhmanmann2000/Simulation-of-Chandrayaan-2/README.md

 In a3-scene, Press 1 for free-roam camera, when in this camera, use the mouse to click on the screen to draw bezier curves.
 Press T/t to save the trajectories into a file and Y/y to load them.
 Press 2 to enter into free roam camera centered at the payload.
 Press 3 to view the rocket from close.
 Press 4 to enter free roam centered at the moon.
-Press 4 to switch to moon camera and bezier curve using mouse can be drawn only when in the 1 camera.
+Note that bezier curve using cursor can be drawn only when in the 1 camera.

 The youtube link of the video is: https://youtu.be/RtHzB0RWHIc